 Thank you for your interest in volunteering at Fulton Elementary School.
 Whether you are parent or guardian, grandparent, aunt, uncle, neighbor, or friend, we value your support of our school.

-The FES PTA is looking for a volunteer to be the Fundraising Chairperson.
-The Fundraising Chair plans and organizes fundraising activities at Fulton Elementary.
-We do not currently have a major fundraiser planned and are open to all suggestions.
-Please contact FES PTA President, Coretta Bennett, for more information or to nominate yourself for this position.
+The FES PTA is looking for a volunteer to help the Fundraising Chairperson.
+The Fundraising Committee plans and organizes fundraising activities at Fulton Elementary.
+Fundraising is critical to enable the PTA to accomplish our goals.
+Contact: email@example.com

 Ongoing Volunteer Opportunities